RunScreaming/gamedoc/README.md

 ### Player 1:

-Option A: Played in Isometric Worlds in third-person perspective.
+Option A (unlikely): Played in Isometric Worlds in third-person perspective.

-Option B: Played in an 3d world in first-person perspective.
+Option B (likely): Played in an 3d world in first-person perspective.

 ### Other players: